Cruise Advice For the Best Palermo Port Experience

 11:00 AM – Palermo Cathedral

-From there, walk over to Palermo Cathedral.
+From there, walk over to the cathedral.
 If you have time, climb to the rooftop for sweeping city views, which makes it one of the most rewarding stops.

 Afternoon